Also known as:

 Threat Summary:

-Restricted-range species: found in South Island of New Zealand Endemic Birds Area.
-Affected by predation of introduced mammals such as stoats and cats.
+This species has a restricted range: is found in South Island of New Zealand Endemic Bird Area.
+Is affected by introduced predators such as cats and stoats.
 Other species and farming practices may be depleting food sources.
-Recent survey data indicate that Kea have undergone substantial recent population declines in areas such as Nelson Lakes National Park.
+Lead in the environment is harming birds.
+Recent survey data indicate that Kea have undergone substantial recent decreases in areas such as Nelson Lakes National Park.
+The total population decline over the last three generations (36 years) is likely to have been more than 50%.

 Range: